-1.5 Acknowledgments
+1.6 Acknowledgments

-In 2014 the Alberta Biodiversity Monitoring Institute (ABMI) initiated work to create a group of organizations to collaborate in the development of human footprint information in a program called the Alberta Human Footprint Monitoring Program (AHFMP), a collaboration initiative between the Government of Alberta, the Alberta Biodiversity

-Monitoring Institute (ABMI), and non-governmental organizations.
+In 2014 the Alberta Biodiversity Monitoring Institute (ABMI) initiated work to create a group of organizations to collaborate in the development of human footprint information in a program called the Alberta Human Footprint Monitoring Program (AHFMP), a collaboration initiative between the Government of Alberta, the Alberta Biodiversity Monitoring Institute (ABMI), and non-governmental organizations.
 The intent was to bring the expertise and resources of various government and non-government organizations to create a common database of human footprint data.
 The AHFMP governance and organization structure are designed to promote relevancy, accessibility, and transparency of human footprint information.
-The AHFMP organization structure includes two Steering Committees (Operations and Technical).
-The Technical Committee is directly involved in the assembling of the enhanced sublayers (i.e., Roads, Railways, and Well Sites) and includes members from the GoA and the ABMI.
+The AHFMP organization structure includes two Steering Committees (Sub and Technical).
+The Sub Committee is directly involved in the assembling of the enhanced sublayers (i.e., Roads, Railways, and Well Sites) and includes members from the GoA and the ABMI.
 Some of the sublayers used in the public version of the Human Footprint Inventory, e.g., the enhanced sublayers for Roads, Railways, Well Sites, and Pipelines sublayers were obtained from the Government of Alberta through the AHFMP.
+The Technical Committee includes Subject Matter Experts from multiple Government of Alberta Ministries.

 In 2019 the ABMI, AHFMP members, and members of the Oil Sands Monitoring (OSM) program initiated a working group to create the enhanced Human Footprint Inventory for the Oil Sands Region.
-The current dataset represents an updated 2021 version of this original dataset.
+The current dataset represents an updated 2022 version of this original dataset.

-1.6 Human Footprint Definition
+1.7 Human Footprint Definition